NeurIPS-Creative-AI/2024/README.md

 For updates, please check this website regularly.

 To stay up-to-date with all future announcements, please join our [mailing list](https://substack.com/@neuripscreativeai).
-You can also watch the [@ML4CDWorkshop](https://x.com/ML4CDworkshop) twitter for announcements.
+You can also follow the [@ML4CDWorkshop](https://x.com/ML4CDworkshop) twitter.

 For other inquiries, please contact [creative-ai-chairs@neurips.cc](mailto:creative-ai-chairs@neurips.cc) and/or [neuripscreativeai@gmail.com](mailto:neuripscreativeai@gmail.com).